 A bilingual paraprofessional or teacher is required at schools having 15 or more ELLs who speak the same language.
 Specify the eligibility qualifications required by the LEA for bilingual paraprofessionals.
 Explain the bilingual paraprofessional's job description and primary assignment.
+A bilingual paraprofessional or teacher is required at schools having 15 or more ELLs who speak the same language.
+Specify the eligibility qualifications required by the LEA for bilingual paraprofessionals.
+Explain the bilingual paraprofessional's job description and primary assignment.

-Holds a High School diploma or General Education Diploma (GED) or equivalent and one of the following:

-- · Holds an Associate's (or higher) degree; or - Completed at least two years of study at an institution of higher education (48 hours); - Received a passing grade on the Para Pro Assessment - Successful completion of the VCS' substitute teacher training course (STAR) within one (1) year of the date of hire - Proficient in spoken and written English and a language other than English and used widely by parents of students in the school, as determined by the majority of ESOL students' language at the school site - May only work with students classified "LY". - Must only work with ELL students in the areas of: Mathematics, Science, Social Studies, and Computer Literacy. - May assist with ESOL paperwork and translations when not assigned to students during instruction.
-If the paraprofessional translates documents, they should be bi- literate.
-As a courtesy, please provide advance notification so that instruction is not impacted when the paraprofessional is assisting in this capacity.
+- Holds a High School diploma or General Education Diploma (GED) or equivalent and one of the following: - Holds an Associate's (or higher) degree; or - Completed at least two years of study at an institution of higher education (48 hours); or - · Received a passing grade on the Para Pro Assessment - Successful completion of the VCS' substitute teacher training course (STAR) within one (1) year of the date of hire - Proficient in spoken and written English and a language other than English and used widely by parents of students in the school, as determined by the majority of ESOL students' language at the school site

-- May administer the IPT oral test but NOT the IPT Reading and Writing.
+- · May only work with students classified "LY". - Must only work with ELL students in the areas of: Mathematics, Science, Social Studies, and Computer Literacy. - May assist with ESOL paperwork and translations when not assigned to students during instruction.
+If the paraprofessional translates documents, they should be biliterate.
+As a courtesy, please provide advance notification so that instruction is not impacted when the paraprofessional is assisting in this capacity. - May administer the IPT oral test but NOT the IPT Reading and Writing.
 They may assist with proctoring during Florida Standards Assessments and ACCESS for ELLs - Must not remove/pull-out students from the general education setting to work with them.

 Describe LEA procedures for training bilingual paraprofessionals in ESOL or home language strategies.
 Include how documentation of training is maintained.

 ESOL Paraprofessionals are trained twice a year by the ESOL department.
 This training focuses on best practices when supporting content area and language acquisition.